Justin Bieber reveals yearlong battle with Lyme disease

 “Symptoms of early Lyme are…[red] rashes called erythema chronium migrans,” Beeler told WISH-TV in an email.
 “Patients may also experience fever, headaches, muscle aches and fatigue.”

 Typically Lyme is easily treated with antibiotics.
-However, the disease can lead to serious complications affecting the nervous system, the heart and joints–meningitis, arrhythmias and/or chronic arthritis to name a few.
+However, the disease can lead to serious complications affecting the nervous system, the heart and joints–including conditions such as meningitis, arrhythmias and/or chronic arthritis to name a few.

 But Hoosiers need not to worry, said Beeler.